Why, good day you creative bundle of joy!

 Why, you should fill out my free workbook that will walk you through getting clarity on not only exactly who you want to serve, but on the focus of your business too!

 Both things are super important and are the foundation of literally everything in your business.
 (All the content you create, your branding, your paid stuff etc.)

 2. Cut back your expenses and save money.

-I do live weekly broadcasts called 'Coffee Talks' in the group every single week covering topics to help people build a profitable blog, and they're loads of fun!
+I do live weekly broadcasts called 'Coffee Talks' in the group every single week covering topics to help people build a profitable online business, and they're loads of fun!

 4. Create multiple streams of income (and make at least one of them passive income!)

 Going through dry spells and putting all of your eggs into one money basket can be stressful!

 Try to think of multiple ways that you can make income (preferably passive income), throughout the year, that way you aren't relying on just one thing.

 Passive income is ideal because that way you're not trading dollars for time.